mimi29/Train-Scheduler/README.md

     * Frequency -- in minutes

-  * Upon submit, the application will calculate the next train arrival and how long will arrived from  current time.
+  * Upon submit, the application will calculate the next train arrival and how long will the next train arrived from  current time.
 These train info will displayed to the user on the upper top of the table.

   * In addition, all the trains information  such as "minutes to arrival" and "next train time" is updated every minute, and the current clock time is updated every second.